Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Drier conditions are predicted over most of the Maritime Continent and parts of southern Mainland Southeast Asia in Week 2 (19 – 25 June).
+Warmer than usual temperature is predicted over the Maritime Continent and the coastal parts of southern Mainland Southeast Asia in the next fortnight (5 – 18 February).

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.

-First forecast week: 29 May 2023 – 4 June 2023
+Second forecast week: 29 January – 4 February 2024

 figure1